Skip to content

 • CPU and memory utilization per node (kubectl top nodes)

-• PostgreSQL database performance (via pgAdmin if installed per installation guide)
+• PostgreSQL performance and connection counts (via pgAdmin if installed per the Installation Guide)

-• Application logs - Access via kubectl logs for each pod
+• Application logs: Access per pod using kubectl logs

-• Kubernetes events - View with kubectl get events -A
+• Kubernetes events: Review with kubectl get events -A

 # Update a Crucible application to a new version